modAmerS/CPSC230-C-plus-plus/README.md

 # hello-world
 Hello,
-  My name is ModAmerS.
+  My name is ModAmerS. <br>
   The following will be a guide through all my previous projects and skills that I have mastered over the years.